Rapise and Git Integration¶

 Checkout By RapiseLauncher¶

-There are two ways on telling RapiseLauncher where the origin from which Git is supposed to do a checkout: using Spira custom properties or using system environment variables.
+There are two ways to tell RapiseLauncher the origin from which Git should perform a checkout: using Spira custom properties or system environment variables.

 Using Git Credentials in Spira Dashboard¶